varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 Note: in 2.1 *client.identity* isn't available and the director will use client.ip to distribute clients across backends.

-The client director takes no options.
+The client director takes one option - *retries* which set the number of retries the director should take in order to find a healthy backend.

 The hash director
 ~~~~~~~~~~~~~~~~~